mtumilowicz/java-reactive-programming-rxjava2-Observable-Single-Completable-theory/README.md

     * Respond with a success

 # Completable vs Observable
-* no return type, represents successful or failure
+* no return type - represents success or failure
 * example: `Completable c = saveUser(user);`